pierreroudier/opusreader/README.md

 ## Basic usage

 The package includes a sample OPUS spectra for demonstration purposes.
-It slocation can be determined using the function `opus_file()`:
+Its location can be determined using the function `opus_file()`:

 ```
 > opus_file()